Key takeaways

 What is a mortgage amortization schedule?

 A mortgage amortization schedule or table is a list of all the payment installments and their respective dates.
-Mortgage amortization schedules are complex and most easily done with an amortization calculator.
-You can use Bankrate’s amortization calculator to find out what your loan amortization schedule will be based on the loan terms you input.
+These schedules are complex and most easily created with an amortization calculator.

 “A calculator is needed because of the number of variables involved, including the number of compounding periods, interest rate, loan amount and final balance,” says Trevor Calton, president of Evergreen Capital Advisors in Portland, Oregon.